-Homemade York Peppermint Patties – Make your own peppermint patties for your holiday treat packages this year and blow your kids and friends away!
+Homemade York Peppermint Patties – This peppermint patty recipe is perfect for your holiday treat packages and platters this year!
+Just like the classic York peppermint patty, this Christmas candy will blow your kids and friends away!

 When I set out to create my holiday treat packages last year, I knew I wanted to make treats I’d never made before but that had been on my to-make list for a while.

 Well let me tell you, these little peppermint candies made me the most proud I’ve been in the kitchen in quite a while.
 And they could not be more simple to make.